websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 The added paths resolve issues with portal deployment exceptions and image uploading problems.

-**Checkpoint:**

-1. The file encoding, user time-zone, preferred protocol stack have been set in the `JAVA_OPTS` in the `standalone.conf.bat` file.

-1. The default amount of memory available has been increased.

-The prescribed script modifications are now complete for the DXP installation on JBoss.
+You completed the script modifications.

 ## Connect to a Database

 The easiest way to handle database configuration is to let DXP manage the data source.
-Administrators can use [Basic Configuration](../../../getting-started/using-the-setup-wizard.md) to configure DXP's built-in data source.
-If using the built-in data source, skip this section.
+You can use [Basic Configuration](../../../getting-started/using-the-setup-wizard.md) to configure DXP's built-in data source.
+If you're using the built-in data source, skip this section.

-If using JBoss to manage the data source, follow these steps:
+If you're using JBoss to manage the data source, follow these steps:

 1. Get the JDBC JAR from your DXP WAR (7.4+) or from the database vendor, and copy it to the `$JBOSS_HOME/modules/com/liferay/portal/main` folder.